Floyd Bennett Field: Field

 The Goldenrod and Tamarack Campgrounds are located near Hangar B. It is the only legal campground in New York City.
 However, the 46 campsites in the Floyd Bennett Field campground are classified as primitive: there are only portable toilets, and no electricity is provided.

 The General Management Plan of 1979 also called for the maintenance of grasslands around the field.
 The region's grasslands, the Hempstead Plains, had declined from its historic range due to urban sprawl.
 As a result, the Grasslands Restoration And Management Project (GRAMP), a joint venture between the National Park Service and the Audubon Society, was created to maintain the grasslands in the middle of the field.
-The area managed by GRAMP consists of about 140 acre of land at the intersection of runways 6-24 (old), 1-19, and 12-30.
+The area managed by GRAMP consists of about 140 acre of land at the intersection of runways 6–24 (old), 1–19, and 12–30.
 It is closed to the public.
 Runways 1-19 and 12-30 were also vegetated, and vehicular barriers were placed across some of the runways.

 The triangle-shaped Ecology Village is located at the south end of the field, between runways 30 and 33.
 There are several hundred pine trees in the Ecology Village, which were first planted around 1974.
 The Ecology Village, an environmental education program for students and specially trained teachers in cooperation with the New York City Department of Education, allows classes of students from the fourth to eighth grades to camp there for a night.
 In the summer, the campgrounds are available on a permit basis for non-profit organizations and certified adult leaders.

 The North Forty Natural Area is located on the northern side of the airport, to the south of the Belt Parkway.
 It was formerly the Navy's munition storage area.
 The natural area contains a hiking trail, a natural woodland area, and a sandy area with shrubs.
 The 2 acre freshwater Return-A-Gift pond, built circa 1980, is also located in the North Forty Area, near the clear flight path zone for Runway 12–30.

 Coast

-The former Coast Guard base is located along the eastern coast of Bennett Field.
+The former Coast Guard base is located along the eastern coast of Floyd Bennett Field.
 As originally constructed, it contained a hangar, garage, radio station area, barracks, taxiway, apron, and runway.
 The former Navy base is also located here.
 It includes Hangars A and B, barracks, two seaplane ramps, and maintenance buildings.

 The Navy developed a boat basin and recreation area along the coast during World War II.
 After World War II, the Navy renovated the area, demolishing two baseball fields and replacing them with a running track.